Lovely1608/Tip-calculator-app/README.md

 fter completing the project, I will focus on adding additional features and enhancements to extend its functionality.

 My next step is to finish the mobile-first approach and then move on to the desktop design.

+The design is complete, and now my main focus will be on refining the details to make my function more robust

 ### Useful resources